Trung28899/MERN-Memory-Project/README.txt

     THIS IS THE TUTORIAL APP FOR HOW TO BUILD MERN STACK APPLICATIONS

+    NOTE: bugs should be watched out (if not fixed in certain commit):
+        - In ./server/controllers/posts.js: under createPost should have const newPost = new PostMessage(post);
+        - If there is any compiling errors, check for package.json of server, make sure "type": "module" is not there also make sure we don't have import statement and export const variable on server files
+        - In ./server/index.js, have to put
+            app.use(cors());
+        before app.use("/posts", postRoute);
+        or any other route handling

 1. Setting up basic folder structure:
     - This is the basic folder structure for every MERN stack app
     - Code in 1st Commit